-Operating out of offices in Washington DC and San Francisco, our staff partners with lawmakers and advocates at the federal, state, and local levels to craft and enact smart gun laws that save lives, provide expertise in critical gun violence prevention litigation, and educate the public on the proven solutions that reduce gun violence.
+Operating out of offices in San Francisco and Washington DC, our staff partners with lawmakers and advocates at the federal, state, and local levels to craft and enact smart gun laws that save lives, provide expertise in critical gun violence prevention litigation, and educate the public on the proven solutions that reduce gun violence.

-Learn more at responsiblesolutions.org and smartgunlaws.org.
+Learn more at giffords.org.